gha3mi/fortime/README.md

 ## Contributing

 Contributions to `ForTime` are welcome!
-If you find any issues or would like to suggest improvements, please open an issue or submit a pull request.
+If you find any issues or would like to suggest improvements, please open an issue.